ZephArvanitis/heyzeph/about.markdown

 ---
 title: About
 ---
-I'm currently an undergraduate at Harvey Mudd College, where I'm studying physics and computer science, and majoring in the former.
+I'm a recent graduate of Harvey Mudd College, where I studied physics and computer science, and majored in the former.
 I get excited about particle physics, the Renaissance, and interesting computational problems.

-In my free time, I enjoy playing Ultimate (Frisbee), flying stunt kites, and spending time in the mountains.
+In my free time, I enjoy playing Ultimate (Frisbee), repairing bikes, and spending time in the mountains.

 For more details, feel free to check out my [resume](/resume.pdf "Resume").